 If you're known as a photographer, one of the first things you're usually asked is "what kind of photography do you do?"
 Some photographers have a fairly easy time answering this question.
 They mostly do portraiture, or scenics, or architecture, or heaven help them, fine art.
 I prefer to think of my photography as observational photography.
 That is, I take what I see, from a certain perspective, usually jaundiced.
 It's a bit like observational humor of the kind, "did you ever stop to think about that?" or "what's up with that?"
-Perhaps you can think of me as the Jerry Seinfeld of photographers.
+Perhaps you can think of me as the George Carlin of photographers.